TheJacksonLaboratory/metadata_mongo_ingester/docs/methods.md

 Help on module MetadataMongoIngester:

 NAME
-    MetadataMongoIngester

-DESCRIPTION
-    Provide APIs for connecting to a mongoDB collection, validating docs against a schema, and ingesting them.
+    MetadataMongoIngester - Provide APIs to validate metadata documents against a schema and ingest them into a MongoDB collection.

 CLASSES
     builtins.object